eamigo86/graphene-django-extras/README.md

 ### Queries and Mutations examples:

 This is a basic example of graphene-django-extras package use.
-You can configure some pagination default values on settings.py like this:
+You can configure global params for DjangoListObjectType classes pagination definitions on settings.py like this:

 ```python
     GRAPHENE_DJANGO_EXTRAS = {